alyashaz/alyashaz.github.io/_posts/2020-05-02-Repository-Pattern.markdown

 # Conclusion

-Following this pattern allows for thorough unit test creation as well as increased code coverage since you can test each layer fairly effectively.
-C# is designed very well (for most things) to allow you to create a project utilizing this pattern in a matter of hours.
+Following this pattern allows for thorough unit tests as well as increased code coverage since you can test each layer fairly effectively.
+C# is designed very well (for most things) to allow you to create a Web Api utilizing this pattern in a matter of hours.